Jeryn99/Weeping-Angels/README.md

 <b> Vivecraft Support </b>
-Dependencies:
+Dependencies:</b>
-If you are playing in Single Player, you will need won't need to do anything extra.
+<p>If you are playing in Single Player, you will need won't need to do anything extra.
 But if you are playing on a server, both you and the server will require <a href="https://www.curseforge.com/minecraft/mc-mods/vivecraft-forge-extensions">Vivecraft Forge Extensions</a>
 to be installed.
-Non-VR Users will not need this installed.
+Non-VR Users will not need this installed.  </p>

 | Minecraft Version | Vivecraft Supported? |